-- 5.1 The proposal for the site is to construct a new outbuilding to the rear of the existing house; the structure is already part built. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to construct a new extension to the rear (west) of the existing house. - 5.2 The proposed location of the above structures can be seen on the appended plan.

 Arboricultural Impact Assessment